amanpreetsingh459/amanpreetsingh459.github.io/_posts/2023-11-05-llm-finetuning-using-lora.md

 - ***Adapter-based fine-tuning:*** This involves adding a small number of adapter modules to the LLM.
 This method is also called "Parameter Efficient Fine-Tuning (PEFT)".
 LoRA is a popular method of doing this.
 We will discuss LoRA in detail in the next section.

 ## LoRA: Low Rank Adaptation
-The **Large Language Models(llms)** as there is `large` word in the definition, are massive in size.
-The model parameters make up the size of the llms.
+The **Large Language Models(LLMs)** as there is `large` word in the definition, are massive in size.
+The model parameters make up the size of the LLMs.
 Few examples of large models and their sizes:-
 - GPT-2: 1.5-billion-parameters model
 - GPT-3: 175-billion-parameters model
 - PaLM: 540-billion-parameters model